 Obedience to God may lead to worse circumstances in the short-term.

-If you ever obeyed God only to find your circumstances in this world not getting better, actually getting harder, worse in some ways.
+Have you ever obeyed God only to find your circumstances in this world not getting better?
+Maybe actually getting harder, worse in some ways.
 I think about all kinds of people who trust in Christ for salvation and that actually leads to all kinds of difficulties and challenges in the world.
 Jesus promises this in the New Testament.
 This is where we need to step back and remember that we must never judge God’s ways in the short term.
 That is always unwise, because obedience to God may sometimes lead to worse circumstances in the short term.
+Which Moses is feeling in Exodus 5:22–23.
 But the key is the short term, because we can always trust that in the long term, God knows exactly what he’s doing, that God is working together for the good of his people and the glory of his name.

 As we read through the book of Exodus, we will see that God is working even in this in a way that will bring these Israelites out of slavery.
 That affects the way we view our circumstances today.
 We may not see what God is doing here or there in the short term, but we can trust that in the long term God absolutely knows what he is doing.
 He is all wise, and all good, and all loving, and always faithful to work his plan for the good of his people and the glory of his name.

-I just want to lead us in prayer especially for people who are experiencing suffering right now as a result of obedience to God.
+I just want to lead us in prayer especially for people who are experiencing suffering right now as a result of obedience to God like Moses here in Exodus 5:22–23.
 I think even about our persecuted brothers and sisters around the world.
 Their obedience to God is leading to more suffering in their lives and their families.
 I think about people who are imprisoned right now because of obedience to God.
 I think about others who are experiencing different costs because of obedience to God.

 We praise you for the cross, Jesus, for the way you show this to us.
 You died on the cross.
 In the short term, this looked like tragedy, yet three days later you rose from the dead in total triumph.
 You have risen from the dead and you are alive now and forever more.
 Absolutely, oh God, you can be trusted in the long term.
 Help us to live today with trust in you, knowing you will prove your faithful, and good, and loving for all of eternity.
 In Jesus’ name we pray, amen.’